 Gone are the days when doing business was limited to a physical shop, and transactions were completed with an essential contact of sellers and buyers.
-With the increase in the online presence of businesses, almost all the transactions are completed over the internet.
+When increase the online presence of your brand, almost all the transactions are completed over the internet.
 Here is the best guide for youtube analytics.

 With this, there is a massive shift in marketing techniques adopted by the business.
 One of such methods adopted by various brands to market their products is creating a Youtube channel.
 This is the second most used search engine and one of the most effective places to market your product.